SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-29-anger-among-vaccinated.md

   proof of vaccination, which is just
   [feeding people into the red-hot jaws of Moloch.](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/)

-The places needing NPI (Non-Pharmaceutical Interventions like masking) on top of vaccination are almost surely the ones that will shout "Freedumb!" and refuse.
+The places needing NPI (Non-Pharmaceutical Interventions, like masking) on top of vaccination are almost surely the ones that will shout "Freedumb!" and refuse.

 So, yeah&hellip; mad.